 NAS Buyers Guide

-A NAS (Network Attached Storage) is a standalone external storage device.
-The name refers to the way that this type of storage sits on a network, rather than being directly attached to the computer via, say, USB.
+NAS (Network Attached Storage) refers to a type of standalone external storage.
+It references the way that this type of storage sits on a network, rather than being directly attached to the computer via, say, USB.
 In this guide we’ll look at how NAS differs from storage in PCs or workstations and why you would want to use it, how to choose the right one for your purposes and the types of HDD and SSD you should use in a NAS box.

-NAS boxes are ideally suited to a home or small office environment as they are simple to configure and operate so require no dedicated resource to support them - that said, as you’ll see later in this guide, they still have the capability to scale to large capacities and have advanced feature sets for larger organisations too.
-NAS boxes are low cost too, allowing you to start small and add capacity as required while maintaining data integrity using the built-in data security feature called RAID that ensures data is protected in the event of a drive failure.
+NAS boxes are ideally suited to a home or small office environment as they are simple to configure and operate.
+That said, as you’ll see later in this guide, they still have the capability to scale to large capacities and have advanced features for larger organisations too.
+NAS boxes are relatively low cost too, allowing you to start small and add capacity as required while maintaining data integrity using the built-in data security feature called RAID that ensures data is protected in the event of drive failure.

 The Benefits of NAS